 By the way, these 3 questions can help every couple and family make a plan for the coming year, not just families with school-age children.
-Our youngest son is in college now, so we’re not tied to the school year calendar the way we were for the past 20+ years, but we still need to make plans and set our priorities for the coming.
+Our sons are college age and older now, so we’re not tied to the school year calendar the way we were for the past 20+ years, but we still need to make plans and set our priorities for the coming year.

-Save time in the kitchen with my free ebook – 25 Quick and Healthy Family Meals
+Save time in the kitchen this school year with our free ebook – 25 Quick and Healthy Family Meals